Anti-Money Laundering Act obligations for Swiss marketplaces: Are you a financial intermediary?

 Auxiliary person of a regulated PSP

 Art.
 2 para.
-2 lit. a no. 2 AMLO exempts auxiliary persons of financial intermediaries authorised or affiliated in Switzerland from the obligation to be subject – under clear conditions: The auxiliary person may not appear independently, must be included in the organisational measures of the financial intermediary for anti-money laundering purposes and must be trained accordingly.
-In practical terms: If, as a marketplace operator, you use a regulated PSP such as Payrexx and outsource payment processing completely to it, you potentially act as an auxiliary person and are yourself not subject to regulation.
+2 lit. a no. 2 AMLO exempts auxiliary persons of financial intermediaries licensed or affiliated in Switzerland from the obligation to be subordinated – under clear conditions: the auxiliary person must not act independently, must be integrated into the financial intermediary's organisational measures to combat money laundering, and must be trained accordingly.
+In practice, this means: if you as a marketplace operator use a regulated PSP like Payrexx and fully outsource the payment processing to them, you potentially act as an auxiliary person and are not subject to subordination yourself.

-If your marketplace merely functions as an intermediary platform and buyers pay sellers directly (e.g. via their own payment page), there is no financial intermediation.
-You neither accept assets belonging to others nor help to transfer them.
+If your marketplace functions merely as a matching platform and buyers pay the Comerciante directly (e.g. via their own payment page), there is no financial intermediation.
+You neither accept third-party assets nor help to transfer them.

-Even if financial intermediary activity within the meaning of Art.
+Even if a financial intermediary activity within the meaning of Art.
 2 para.
-3 AMLA exists, no obligation to affiliate arises as long as none of the professional activity criteria under Art.
-7 AMLO is met.
-However, this exception is only temporary – once a threshold is exceeded, the two-month deadline applies.
+3 AMLA is present, there is no obligation to join an SRO as long as none of the commerciality criteria under Art.
+7 AMLO are met.
+However, this exemption is only temporary – as soon as a threshold is exceeded, the two-month deadline applies.

-If your marketplace qualifies as a financial intermediary and professional activity applies, you must fulfil the following due diligence obligations:
+If your marketplace is considered a financial intermediary and commerciality is met, you must fulfil the following due diligence obligations:

 Identification of the contracting party (KYC)

-According to Art.
-3 AMLA, when establishing a business relationship you must verify the identity of your contracting parties on the basis of evidential documents.
-For legal entities, this additionally includes checking the authorisation provisions and the identity of the acting person.
+Under Art.
+3 AMLA, you must verify the identity of your contracting partners using reliable documents when establishing a business relationship.
+For legal entities, this additionally includes verifying the powers of representation and the identity of the person acting on their behalf.

 Art.
-4 AMLA requires you to identify the beneficial owner behind a business relationship – i.e. the natural person to whom the assets ultimately belong or who effectively controls the business relationship.
+4 AMLO requires you to identify the beneficial owner behind a business relationship – that is, the natural person to whom the assets ultimately belong or who effectively controls the business relationship.

-All transactions and clarifications must be documented in accordance with Art.
-7 AMLA so that knowledgeable third parties can form a reliable view.
-The evidence must be retained in Switzerland for at least ten years.
+All transactions and clarifications must be documented under Art.
+7 AMLA in such a way that expert third parties can form a reliable opinion.
+The documents must be kept in Switzerland for at least ten years.

-Reporting obligation in the event of suspicion (MROS)
+Duty to report in case of suspicion (MROS)

 Art.
-9 AMLA establishes a reporting obligation in the event of reasonable suspicion of money laundering or terrorist financing.
-The report is made to the Money Laundering Reporting Office Switzerland (MROS) at the Federal Office of Police.
-The reporting obligation must be fulfilled immediately – delaying or failing to do so can have criminal consequences (Art.
+9 AMLA establishes a duty to report when there is reasonable suspicion of money laundering or terrorist financing.
+The report is submitted to the Money Laundering Reporting Office Switzerland (MROS) at the Federal Office of Police.
+The duty to report must be fulfilled immediately – delay or omission can lead to criminal consequences (Art.
 37 AMLA).
-In parallel with the report, there is an asset freeze: the assets involved in the report may not be moved until MROS responds or a statutory deadline expires.
+In parallel with the report, an asset freeze must be implemented: the assets involved in the report must not be moved until the MROS responds or a statutory period expires.

 Internal organisation

-As an AMLA-subject financial intermediary, you must have an internal control system (Art.
+As a financial intermediary subject to the AMLA, you must have an internal control system (Art.
 8 AMLA).
-This includes clear responsibilities, a reporting officer, staff training and transaction monitoring capable of detecting unusual patterns.
+This includes clear responsibilities, a designated reporting officer, staff training, and transaction monitoring capable of detecting unusual patterns.

-Before you launch your marketplace with payment functionality, you should clarify the following points systematically:
+Before launching your marketplace with a payment function, you should systematically clarify the following points:

-1. Analyse payment flow: Does money flow through your own account or is it split directly by the PSP?
+• Analyse payment flow: Does money flow through an own account or is it split directly by the PSP?

-2. Check financial intermediation: Do you fulfil the offence under Art.
+• Check financial intermediation: Do you meet the definition of Art.
 2 para.
 3 lit. b AMLA (payment services)?

-3. Check professional activity criteria: Do you exceed one of the thresholds under Art.
-7 AMLO (CHF 50,000 gross revenue, 20+ business relationships, CHF 2 million transaction volume)?
+• Check commerciality criteria: Do you exceed any of the thresholds according to Art.
+7 AMLO (EUR 50’000 gross revenue, 20+ business relationships, EUR 2 million transaction volume)?

-4. Check accessory exception: Does the payment service account for less than 10% of your company's gross revenue?
+• Check accessory exemption: Does the payment service account for less than 10% of your corporate revenue?

-5. Check auxiliary person model: Are you contractually and organisationally integrated as an auxiliary person of a regulated PSP?
+• Check auxiliary model: Are you contractually and organisationally integrated as an auxiliary person of a regulated PSP?

-6. Plan SRO membership: Obtain quotations from VQF, PolyReg or an industry-specific SRO and plan the lead time (typically 2–4 months).
+• Plan SRO affiliation: Obtain quotes from VQF, PolyReg, or an industry-specific SRO and plan the lead time (typically 2–4 months).

-7. Define KYC processes: How do you identify sellers on your marketplace?
-Manually, via video identification or through your PSP?
+• Define KYC processes: How do you identify Comerciante on your marketplace?
+Manually, via video-ident, or through your PSP?

-8. Establish MROS reporting process: Define internally who triggers the report to MROS in the event of suspicion and how the asset freeze is implemented operationally.
+• Establish MROS reporting process: Define internally who triggers the report to MROS in case of suspicion and how the asset freeze is operatively implemented.

-9. Ensure documentation: Set up a system for ten-year record retention.
+• Ensure documentation: Set up a system for the ten-year retention of records.

-10. Obtain legal assessment: Have your specific payment flow reviewed by a law firm specialising in financial market law – the delimitation is complex in each individual case.
+• Obtain a legal assessment: Have your concrete payment flow reviewed by a law firm specialising in financial market law – the boundaries can be complex in individual cases.

 7. How Payrexx supports you with AMLA compliance

-Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution designed specifically for platform operators.
-Through the Split Payment model, the payment from the buyer flows directly via Payrexx:
+Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution specifically designed for platform operators.
+Thanks to the split payment model, the buyer's payment flows directly via Payrexx:

-The commission of the platform goes to the marketplace, the remainder to the seller – without the marketplace itself touching customer funds.
-Payrexx takes over the KYC and onboarding of sub-merchants, the due diligence obligations in accordance with the AMLA and the payouts to sellers.
+The platform's commission goes to the marketplace, and the remaining amount to the Comerciante – without the marketplace itself touching customer funds.
+Payrexx takes care of the KYC and onboarding of the sub-Comerciante, the due diligence obligations under the AMLA, as well as payouts to the Comerciante.

-All common Swiss payment methods are supported – from TWINT and PostFinance to credit cards and QR bill.
-Integration takes place via a documented API that can be integrated into existing platforms.
+All common Swiss payment methods are supported – from TWINT and PostFinance to credit cards and QR bills.
+Integration is done via a documented API that can be embedded into existing platforms.

 Frequently Asked Questions (FAQ) about AML obligations for Swiss marketplaces